How to deal with waste, including hazardous waste, and prevent pollution.

 Burning stubble or crop residues

-You’re breaking the law if you burn cereal stubble or crop residues, eg oilseed rape, unless allowed by the Crop Residues (Burning) Regulations.
+You’re breaking the law if you burn cereal stubble or crop residues, such as oilseed rape, unless allowed by the Crop Residues (Burning) Regulations 1993.

 Instead of burning stubble and crop residues you should bale and cart straw from the fields, or chop the straw and plough it into the soil before establishing the next crop.